Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 ## Summary

 * **OS Disk queue depth metrics available are not clear indicators of system failure.**
-* Azure Container insights has decent pre-built workbooks and charts showing common kubernetes metrics, and on the nodepool and VM level.
+* Azure Container insights has pre-built workbooks and charts showing common kubernetes metrics, and on the nodepool and VM level.

 Linux performance links: